 As you are aware, SpA are a group of immune-mediated inflammatory diseases that affect the axial and peripheral skeleton as well as the skin, eye, gut and heart to mention a few.
-Patients with a SpA condition are at increased risk of developing certain comorbidities which can have an adverse impact on health outcomes, quality of life, health care costs and place an increase burden on patients.
+Patients with a SpA condition can experience daily complications that have an adverse impact on health outcomes, quality of life, health care costs and place an increase burden on patients.
 Patients commonly experience chronic fatigue, chronic pain, sleep and mental health issues including depression and anxiety.

-It is important for patients to be aware, and informed, of the common comorbidities they may encounter in their SpA journey and the importance of early diagnosis and management.
+It is important for patients to be aware, and informed, of the common complications they may encounter in their SpA journey and the importance of early diagnosis and management.

-The information included in the subsequent comorbidity sections have been developed in partnership with other Canadian patient organizations supporting patients in their disease area.
+The information included in the subsequent complication sections have been developed in partnership with other Canadian patient organizations supporting patients in their disease area where possible.

-We hope you will find the information on each comorbidity valuable as we develop the pages!
+We hope you will find the information on each complication valuable as we develop the pages!

 Links to our Complication Pages